Saturday, January 9, 2016

 Contiued from the post Baba Baidyanathdham, Deoghar, Jharkhand.

 Tapovan is a small hill where some temples are located.
-Steps and inclined planes are made to reach the top where there is some fairly plane place.
+Steps and inclined planes are made to reach the top where there is some fairly plain place.
 This place is also protected with railings at dangerous slopes.
-Visitors can see sunset view from here and take pictures or just spend good times with friends.
-But special thing is the another path to go back to the base that is through stones and boulders.
+Visitors can see the sunset view from here and take pictures or just have good times with friends.
+But the special thing is the other path to go back to the base that is through stones and boulders.
 Descending through this way is adventurous and funny.

 A view of shops near parking at